damian-lis/portfolio-website/README.md

 <br/>

-### 3.20.
-Description of the disableFormInputs method (inside the handleFormSubmit method)
+<h3 id="form-disableforminputs-method">3.20.
+Description of the disableFormInputs method (inside the handleFormSubmit method)</h3>

 Going further in the logic of the handleFormSubmit method, when all the values have been entered correctly we have a disableFormInputs method call.